 One very notable excursion followed severe flooding on the mainland east of Kharg.
 A helicopter was loaded with provisions and I set off with an admiral in the cockpit – the brother-in-law of the Shah.
 We flew to Bushehr, half an hour south-east of Kharg island.
 Here I hovered whilst food was thrown out to a crowd of locals being blown around by the rotor downwash.
 We flew onwards during the next couple of days to other locations then returned to Kharg.

 Another memorable flight was to an oil depot at the top eastern end of the Gulf to collect a piece of machinery.
 The memorability of this flight was twofold.
 One, the soak temperature on the gauge on the windshield just prior to starting up was over 50 degrees centigrade necessitating a very prayerful take off!
 Two, the long flight to the rig took its toll in that I was very tired and unbearably hot.
 There was no source of relief except to hold one’s hand in the slipstream outside the cockpit window and divert air to the face!
-Again, we experienced the problems of a totally unstable aircraft (n.b for the technically minded – a helicopter is both dynamically and statically unstable) with no auto stabilisation and no means of cooling (or warming) the pilot and passengers.
+Again, we experienced the problems of a totally unstable aircraft with no auto stabilisation and no means of cooling (or warming) the pilot and passengers, n.b for the technically minded – a helicopter is both dynamically and statically unstable so, without an autopilot, requires the pilot to constantly operate the controls to maintain the correct attitude – pitch and roll – and the correct heading and altitude